ljaaskela/velk-platform/docs/render/render-backend.md

 ## Materials: Per-material GPU Data

-Materials supply a pipeline plus a per-draw GPU data block that the fragment shader reads.
-The block doesn't go in the per-frame staging buffer — it lives in an `IProgramDataBuffer` that the material owns, reuses across frames, and marks dirty only when its contents change.
-The staging-buffer entry for a draw is just the 32-byte `DrawDataHeader` followed by an 8-byte pointer to that material buffer.
+Materials supply a pipeline plus a per-material GPU data record that the fragment shader reads.
+The record lives in the Renderer-owned material arena (`set = 1` slot 4): each material suballocates a persistent region, dirty-tracked and rewritten only when its contents change.
+The `DrawDataHeader` carries a `material_base` index, and the fragment shader reads `velk_materials.data[material_base]`.
+On the CPU the material still serialises through an `IProgramDataBuffer` (for the byte-diff), whose bytes are copied into the arena region.

 The relevant interfaces (`velk-render/interface/intf_draw_data.h`, `intf_material.h`):